Welcome to the Foster Net Impact Club!

 Every year, teams of first-year Foster MBA students work on consulting projects for local companies and non-profits.
 In the past we’ve worked with the Mountains to Sound Greenway Trust, Sail Sand Point, YMCA, and Children’s Therapy Center, among other organizations.
 You will get the chance to take on real-world challenges with guidance from second-year MBA mentors, professors, and external consultants from firms such as McKinsey, BCG, Accenture, and Deloitte.

 Work on your consulting and other business skills

-Meet local non-profits who are doing fantastic work
+Meet local professionals at companies and non-profits who are doing fantastic work

 Work on projects supported by Net Impact, Consulting Society, Social Venture Partners, and the Career Management office